The Story of the Pebble

 (right) William Fitzmaurice, 2nd earl of Kerry, 1744 (photo sourced from “Lixnaw and the Earls of Kerry”, by J. Knightly). (left) two references from Ipswich Journal 18th Oct 1729.

-(left) rock crystal from the Kerry Head, and (right) the same crystal that was cut and polished into brilliant shape
+(left) rock crystal from the Kerry Head, and (right) the same crystal that was cut and polished into a brilliant shape

 [sedimentary rock, form of microcrystalline quartz SiO2]